rubocop/rails-style-guide/README.md

     ```Ruby
     describe Article
-      describe "#title"
+      describe '#title'
-        it "is required" do
+        it 'is required' do
           article.title = nil
           article.should_not be_valid
         end